Good vibes + great food: how to spend 48 hours in Coolangatta

 Coolangatta’s surf breaks are world famous.
 And while we’re not recommending you jump in for the first time with a board at Snapper Rocks (trust us when we say that’s better left to the experts), closer to the shoreline, the mellow shallows of Rainbow Bay and Greenmount are perfectly suited for beginners.

 When you catch your first wave, be proud knowing you’re in the company of royalty; these waves are where local world surfing champs Mick Fanning, Joel Parkinson and Stephanie Gilmore got their water wings.
 For lessons, try Walkin’ on Water or Coolangatta Learn to Surf.

 1pm: Hungry.
 Must eat.

 Surfing is hungry work so there’s good chance you’ll be famished by now.
-Within vicinity of The Strand shopping plaza there’s ample choice for eats.
-If you missed Beach Burrito on Friday night, now’s your chance, or swing by Black Sheep Espresso for grab-and-go options.
+Within the vicinity of The Strand shopping plaza, there’s ample choice for eats.
+If you missed Beach Burrito on Friday night, now’s your chance or swing by Black Sheep Espresso for grab-and-go options.